 I started implementing those exercises and saw a noticeable improvement in my appearance, mainly because my posture improved.

-Let me share with you these exercises, with a slight modification that I figured out would be even more beneficial.
+Let me share these exercises with you with a slight modification that I figured would be even more beneficial.

 There are two beginner-friendly pec strengthening exercises that you can safely do to improve your “Pectus posture.”

 The first one is a simple push-up.
 This is probably the most popular exercise worldwide.
 However, not everybody knows how to perform it properly.

 On the other hand, if you execute this exercise correctly, it will activate many muscles required for a healthy posture, including your core.

 Aim to perform 30 push-ups in each session.
 If you can’t do them at once, try to divide them into two or more sets.
 Make sure you’re performing the exercise correctly so that it will activate your pec muscles.